Insurance Deductibles: Types, Calculations, and When They're Misapplied

 Deductible Disclosure Requirements in California

 California law requires insurers to clearly disclose deductible information to policyholders.
 The declarations page must identify the applicable deductible for each coverage part.
-California Insurance Code §10101 requires that the deductible provisions be prominently displayed on the policy’s face page or declarations page.
+By California convention and consumer-disclosure practice, deductible provisions appear on the policy’s face page or declarations page so they can be located without having to read the full policy form.

 For percentage-based deductibles, the insurer must disclose not just the percentage but also provide clear language explaining how the dollar amount is calculated.
 This is particularly important for earthquake policies, where the percentage deductible can result in a deductible amount that far exceeds what most homeowners expect.
 The CDI has emphasized that policyholders must be given a clear, understandable explanation of how percentage deductibles work before the policy is bound.